-Data spacing and The Rosebery mineral deposit is drilled on variable spacing dependent on lens characteristics.
-Drill spacing distribution typically ranges from 100mx100m (Inferred) to 40mx40m (Indicated) to 20mx20m (Measured) and is considered sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserves (MROR) estimation processes and classifications applied.
+Data spacing and distribution The Rosebery mineral deposit is drilled on variable spacing dependent on lens characteristics.
+Drill spacing training distribution typically ranges from 100mx100m (Inferred) to 40mx40m (Indicated) to 20mx20m (Measured) and is considered sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserves (MROR) estimation processes and classifications applied.
 Orientation of data Drillhole orientation is typically planned at 90 degrees to lens strike in vertical radial fans. in relation to Drill fan spacing and orientation is planned to provide evenly spaced, high angle intercepts of the mineralised lenses geological structure where possible.
-Where drillholes from surface or older holes longer than 400m exist, attempts are made to confirm mineralised Complete an antitat intercepts by twinning from newly developed drives.
+Where drillholes from surface or older holes longer than 400m exist, attempts are made to confirm mineralised intercepts by twinning from newly developed drives.
 Sample security Samples are stored in locked compound with restricted access during preparation.
 Despatch to ALS Burnie via contract transport provider in sealed containers.
 Receipt of samples acknowledged by ALS by email.
-A subit and see income Assay data returned separately in both MS xlsx and PDF formats.
+Assay data returned separately in both MS xlsx and PDF formats.
 Audit and reviews Coffey Mining Pty Ltd completed an audit of the core sample preparation area in April 2013.
 Section 2 Reporting of Exploration Results Mineral tenement Rosebery Mine Lease ML 28M/1993 includes the Rosebery, Hercules and South Hercules polymetallic mines.
 It and land tenure covers an area of 4,906ha. status ML28M/93 located was granted to Pasminco Australia Limited by the State Government of Tasmania in May 1994.
 This lease represents the consolidation of 32 individual leases that previously covered the same area.
-Tenure is held by MMG Australia Ltd for 30 years from 1 st May 1994.
+Tenure is held by MMG Australia Ltd for 30 years from 1st May 1994.
 Lease expiry date is 1 st May 2024.
 The consolidated current mine lease includes two leases; (consolidated mining leases 32M/89 and 33M/89).
 These were explored in a joint venture with AngloGold Australia under the Rosebery Extension Joint Venture Heads of Agreement.
 This agreement covered two areas, one at the northern and the other at the southern end of the Rosebery Mine Lease, covering a total of 16.07 sq. km.
 The joint venture agreement was between the EZ Corp of Australia (now MMG Rosebery Mine) and Shell Company of Australia Limited (now AngloGold Australia Metals Pty.
 Ltd., formerly Acacia Resources (formerly Billiton)).
 A Heads of Agreement was signed on 16th May 1988 with initial participating interest of 50% for each party.
 Other partners in the joint venture are Little River Resources Ltd. and Norgold Ltd. They have a combined net smelter return royalty of 2.3695%, payable on production from the Rosebery Extension Joint Venture area.
 AngloGold withdrew from the joint venture on the 31st December 2001.
-Exploration done by Significant exploration completed over 70 years of mine life to date. other parties No exploration drilling carried out in the 2013 reporting period.
-Geology The Rosebery Volcanogenic Massive Sulphide deposit is hosted within the Mt.
-Read Volcanics, a Cambrian assemblage of lavas, volcaniclastics and sediments deposited in the Dundas Trough between the Proterozoic Rocky Cape Group and the Tyennan Block.
+Exploration done by Significant exploration completed over 70 years of mine life to date. other parties Geology assemblage of lavas, volcaniclastics and sediments deposited in the Dundas Trough between the Proterozoic Rocky Cape Group and the Tyennan Block.
 Sulphide mineralisation occurs in stacked stratabound lenses between the Rosebery Thrust Fault and the Mt.
 Black Thrust Fault; the host lithology and the adjoining faults all dip approximately 45 degrees east.
 Drillhole information No exploration results to report for the 2013 reporting period.
 Data aggregation No exploration results to report for the 2013 reporting period. methods Relationship No exploration results to report for the 2013 reporting period. between mineralisation widths and intercept lengths Diagrams No exploration results to report for the 2013 reporting period.
 Balanced reporting No exploration results to report for the 2013 reporting period.
-Other substantive exploration data No exploration results to report for the 2013 reporting period.
-Further work Ongoing drill programs will be planned to increase deposit confidence as the need arises.
+Other substantive No exploration results to report for the 2013 reporting period. exploration data